- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 "While burnt out, I am more prone to providing lower-quality care in the form of less in-depth chart review, less chart audits, less in-depth notes, and less time and energy spent performing effective patient counseling."

 Burnout also affects the reliability of practice workflows.
 Delays become more common, charting takes longer, and the risk of errors increases.
-For some clinicians, burnout reaches a point where stepping away feels unavoidable:
+For some clinicians, burnout reaches a point where stepping away feels unavoidable.

-“I have had to cancel patients the day of our appointment due to me having a panic attack or feeling so burnt out that I believed I wouldn't be helpful to them.
+One millennial mental health therapist noted: “I have had to cancel patients the day of our appointment due to me having a panic attack or feeling so burnt out that I believed I wouldn't be helpful to them.
 I also took a month off before taking a break.”

 These accounts illustrate how burnout alters the quality and consistency of care, even among highly skilled practitioners.
 As Trick puts it, "I can share endless resources with my counseling clients, but if I'm experiencing burnout, the joy I have at being with them or hope I have for their improvement is going to be stunted."